lovelacelee/clslq/README.md

 CLSLQ is a python common use function library and toolsets.

 Basically collect some useful functions, classes, expressions in python learning process.
 Why python `pypi` packages suffixed with *.wheel*?
-Because we are making wheels, one on the other one.
+Because we are making wheels, one on another.

-This project bootstrapped since 2021.
+This project bootstrapped since 2021, the playground in python, first python library and module on the way.

 # [ChangeLog](ChangeLog.md)